 On the occasion of Pete’s death, your grandparents took a weird interest in Pete’s will.
 They just knew, with all the fix-up work to Pete’s house, all the errands they made on his behalf, all the invites to their family events, surely he’d be grateful in a financial way and put them into his will.
 I mean, he held no wife, no kids, no close family around; who else would he give his money to?

-Being kind and loving to a neighbor is a good thing – a very good thing.
-On the face of it, one would think, WOW, aren’t your grandparents such wonderful, kind people?
+On the face of it, one would think, WOW, aren’t your grandparents such wonderful, kind people to have helped their neighbor Pete!
 But Vince’s sadness at his loss of Pete’s money turned more to bitterness in the following days.
-As I said, wanting money is not bad, but scheming to get it and deceiving others in the process is immoral and awful.
+As I said, wanting money is not bad, but scheming to get it and deceiving others in the process is awful and probably illegal.

-It may sound like I am passing judgment, but I’m trying not to.
-For me, there is no purpose in exposing someone for their deceptiveness.
-That would make no sense to me.
-In fact, that would accomplish the opposite of what I want: to get closer to you, my great-nieces and nephews.
-I am writing this expose because your moms hate me for no valid reason.
+I take no joy in exposing your grandmother.
+My entire life has been to help people.
+But in this case, I need to defend myself and my reputation.
 It’s your grandmother who plotted this all out.
-And who has caused (perhaps) you and others to consider me ah … a creep? … a lair? … a thief?
-A greedy bastard?
+Grandmother Nancy has caused you and others to brand me as a greedy creep.
 God, if I heard all those awful things about someone, I’d likely jump to the same conclusion: Uncle Jack is a mean, selfish man!

-But I am a good guy, dedicated to improving our society.
+But I am dedicated to improving our society.
 My life is full of genuine kindness.
 I never sought payment for any good I did.
-I never did anything for anyone with the hope of getting rewarded.
+I never did an act of kindness for anyone with the hope of getting rewarded.
 Never.
 I value people over money.
 I always did.
-Whatever negative images you might have about me stem from your grandmother’s slanderously contrived plan to discredit me.
+Whatever negative images you might have about me stem from your grandmother’s slanderous lies to discredit me.
 And you’d have to admit, as I openly do, she was very thorough in your scheming.

 I would not have written this about your grandmother if she had just left me alone instead of trumping up all sorts of lies about me to discredit me.
 I’m not a mean or nasty person.
-But she sought to destroy me, and I will not have that.
-I will, I must, defend myself and my reputation.
+But she sought to destroy me to protect her false saintly image.
+I will not have that.
+I will, I must defend myself and my reputation.

 And it gets worse …

-Getting back to Aunt Alice, in 2005, Nancy reported that our Aunt Alice was having money issues.
-Aunt Alice never told me that, even when we discussed her bills.
-But she did give away a lot of money.
+Getting back to Aunt Alice.
+In 2005, Aunt Alice was having money issues.
+Aunt Alice never told me that.
+I found out later that she did give away a lot of money.
 Let me say clearly she was not a good money manager.
 She gave too much money to many charities, including dog and cat rescue organizations.
 Also, there were political fundraisers that “desperately” pleaded for money, and she gave to them.
 I know of one case where she gave her long-time handyman, Roberto, a gift check for $10,000 because he said he was in financial trouble.
 So, she was not managing her money wisely to allow for her retirement.
 This is all my Aunt Alice’s doing.
 Your grandmother Nancy had nothing to do with Aunt Alice’s tendency to be overly generous with gifts she really could not afford to give.
-But the good news is, she had no debt!
-Even her home was paid off.

-But here is where Aunt Alice’s financial troubles developed.
+Nancy made the worst financial decision she could make for our aunt.
 Nancy stepped in and encouraged Alice to get a reverse mortgage to cash out much of the equity in the house.
 She followed Nancy’s advice and pulled out about $350,000.
 Nancy made sure none of the other family members found out about this.
 Her encouragement was done in secret.
 When people do things secretly, it often means they are being deceptive.
 I mean, Aunt Alice was a beloved family member, and as such, more of the family should have been involved in decisions on how to help her.
 But openness is not Nancy Castiglione’s strong suit.
-It’s her modus operandi.
+Secrecy is her modus operandi.

 At Nancy’s urging, Alice also gave a gift check to your mom (or Aunt Melissa) when she said she needed money for surgery.
 (I really don’t know why Melissa would need money for surgery since she had health insurance to cover surgery costs.
 I don’t know the details, but a gift was made.
 I believe it was $15,000.)
 By the way, my mom also gave Melissa a gift check worth $15,000 when she said she needed it to buy a new house.
 So Nancy’s kids were getting gifts from the family.